-b) Minimize the distance (< 0.25") from the power-supply pins to high-frequency 0.1μF decoupling capacitors.
+b) Minimize the distance (<0.25") from the power supply pins to high frequency 0.1μ F decoupling capacitors.
 At the device pins, the ground and power plane layout should not be in close proximity to the signal I/O pins.
 Avoid narrow power and ground traces to minimize inductance between the pins and the decoupling capacitors.
-The power-supply connections should always be decoupled with these capacitors.
-An optional supply decoupling capacitor $(0.1\mu F)$ across the two power supplies (for bipolar operation) will improve 2nd harmonic distortion performance.
-Larger (2.2μF to 6.8μF) decoupling capacitors, effective at lower frequency, should also be used on the main supply pins.
-These capacitors may be placed somewhat farther from the device and may be shared among several devices in the same area of the PCB.
+The power supply connections should always be decoupled with these capacitors.
+An optional supply decoupling capacitor (0.1μ F) across the two power supplies (for bipolar operation) will improve 2nd harmonic distortion performance.
+Larger (2.2μ F to 6.8μ F) decoupling capacitors, effective at lower frequency, should also be used on the main supply pins.
+These may be placed somewhat farther from the device and may be shared among several devices in the same area of the PC board.

 c) Careful selection and placement of external components will preserve the high frequency performance of the OPA2652.
 Resistors should be a very low reactance type.
 Surface-mount resistors work best and allow a tighter overall layout.
 Metal film or carbon composition axiallyleaded resistors can also provide good high frequency performance.
-Again, keep resistor leads and PCB traces as short as possible.
-Never use wirewound type resistors in a high-frequency application.
+Again, keep their leads and PC board traces as short as possible.
+Never use wirewound type resistors in a high frequency application.
 Since the output pin and inverting input pin are the most sensitive to parasitic capacitance, always position the feedback and series output resistor, if any, as close as possible to the output pin.
-Other network components, such as noninverting input termination resistors, should also be placed close to the package.
+Other network components, such as non-inverting input termination resistors, should also be placed close to the package.
 Where double-side component mounting is allowed, place the feedback resistor directly under the package on the other side of the board between the output and inverting input pins.
 Even with a low parasitic capacitance shunting the external resistors, excessively high resistor values can create significant time constants that can degrade performance.
 Good axial metal film or surface-mount resistors have approximately 0.2pF in shunt with the resistor.
-For resistor values >1.5k Ω , this parasitic capacitance can add a pole and/or zero below 500MHz that can effect circuit operation.
+For resistor values $>1.5k\Omega$, this parasitic capacitance can add a pole and/or zero below 500MHz that can effect circuit operation.
 Keep resistor values as low as possible consistent with load driving considerations.
 The 402Ω feedback used in the typical performance specifications is a good starting point for design.
 Note that a 25Ω feedback resistor, rather than a direct short, is suggested for the unity gain follower application.
 This effectively isolates the inverting input capacitance from the output pin that would otherwise cause additional peaking in the gain of +1 frequency response.